Shekarchi elected House speaker as RI lawmakers return to work offsite

 Democrats maintained their overwhelming dominance in both chambers of the legislature during last November’s elections.
 The newly sworn-in House includes 65 Democrats and 10 Republicans, while the new Senate has 33 Democrats and five Republicans, unchanged from last year.

-To allow for social distancing amid the pandemic, the House met Tuesday at the Veterans Memorial Auditorium, while the Senate was to meet at Rhode Island College’s Sapinsley Hall.
+To allow for social distancing amid the pandemic, the House met Tuesday at the Veterans Memorial Auditorium, while the Senate met at Rhode Island College’s Sapinsley Hall.
 The two chambers are expected to continue using those spaces as long as required by public health guidelines, despite spending $166,000 last year on plexiglass partitions for lawmakers’ desks at the State House.

 A House spokesperson said two of the 75 representatives, Republicans Justin Price and Robert Quattrocchi, refused to wear a mask for Tuesday’s session at the Vets.
 Instead they participated remotely from another room elsewhere in the building.